 Remember the extension codes we discussed in Part 1?
 Well, there are a few even more advanced ones worth going over.

-Last time, we mainly discussed fare codes in the “Itinerary” section, specifically focusing the most commonly used ones: MINCONNECT, MAXCONNECT, and MAXDUR, to specify the minimum connection time, maximum connection time, and maximum trip duration, respectively.
+Last time, we mainly discussed fare codes in the “Itinerary” section, specifically focusing the most commonly used ones: MINCONNECT, MAXCONNECT, and MAXDUR.
+We used these to specify the minimum connection time, maximum connection time, and maximum trip duration, respectively.

 Now let’s talk about another section of extension codes, which pertain to the fare class (also known as a fare code or fare bucket) of specific airlines or alliances that we wish to fly.

-The resulting search pulls up the Air Canada fare in the “H” booking class.
+The resulting search pulls up the Air Canada fare in the “M” booking class.

 Something else that the savvy traveller might care about is the marketing and operating airline for a given flight.